Enkidu-6/tor-ddos/test/README.md

 That's it.
 You're good to go.

-If you have two instances of Tor running on the same system with two ORPorts run
+If you have two instances of Tor running on the same system with two ORPorts use the files in the dual-or folder

 **wget https://raw.githubusercontent.com/Enkidu-6/tor-ddos/main/dual-or/2or-v4.sh** and